lotterlab/lotterlab.github.io/_team/lotter.md

 publications:

 teaser: >
    Bill is an Assistant Professor at the Dana-Farber Cancer Institute & the Harvard Medical School.
-Previously, he was the CTO & Co-Founder of DeepHealth Inc., where he led the development of three FDA cleared products that use AI to assist in early breast cancer detection in mammography.
-These products are currently processing over 1 million mammograms per year, via the acquisition of DeepHealth by RadNet Inc. His AI/machine learning experience spans the domains of medical imaging, neuroscience, algorithmic trading, and sports analytics.
+He was previously the CTO & Co-Founder of DeepHealth Inc. (acquired by RadNet Inc.), where he led the development and large-scale deployment of FDA-cleared products that use AI to assist in mammogram interpretation.
+His AI/ML experience spans the domains of medical imaging, neuroscience, algorithmic trading, and sports analytics.

 profile: